-EMSP 4551.03.
-Honours Thesis in Early Modern Studies: Reading and Research purpose of completing an honours thesis in Early Modern Studies.
+EMSP 4551.03: Honours Thesis in Early Modern Studies: Reading and Research

-In this course the student is assigned to a member of staff for regular meetings to discuss readings and present research for the
+In this course the student is assigned to a member of staff for regular meetings to discuss readings and present research for the purpose of completing an honours thesis in Early Modern Studies.
+Each student is required to attend a series of honours thesis colloquia throughout the term.